mmport80/JavascriptFinanceBook/manuscript/chapter05.md

 ##More Info

-1) I snuck an `arrow` function in the `convert` function instead of the usual `function()` syntax.
-Find out more [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)

-2) Learn more about Lambda Calculus [here](http://palmstroem.blogspot.de/2012/05/lambda-calculus-for-absolute-dummies.html)
+1) Learn more about Lambda Calculus [here](http://palmstroem.blogspot.de/2012/05/lambda-calculus-for-absolute-dummies.html)

 ##Try